 But New Aberdour beach as a whole is lovely.
 Apart from the car park, there is no sign of the modern day, you could be meandering through any time, any era.

 Some specific points in history and local folklore are marked.
 St. Drostan is said to have landed at New Aberdour in 580AD.
 His well:

 And the heroic actions of one Jane Whyte, who rescued fifteen men from a shipwreck in 1886, are commemorated in the remains of her little cottage:

-When the tide is out there are exceptional rockpools displaying all manner of sea life from minnows to sea slugs, starfish, pipefish and anemones.
+When the tide is out the rockpools display all manner of sea life from minnows to sea slugs, starfish, pipefish and anemones.
 Tide allowing again, you can walk for miles round bay after bay.
 Do watch the sea though, there’s no mobile phone reception down there if you get stranded.
-Sometimes you catch sight of dolphins and whales…
+Sometimes you catch sight of dolphins and whales.

 Privacy & Cookies Policy